–Executive Summary of What Stops Leaders from Good to Great

 Leaders ought to focus the big picture, optimize their leadership efficiency at personal, interpersonal and institutional levels, and be ready for changes and disruptions.
 Although they can fail for various reasons, most leaders can rise again and become greater leaders, including Level 5, leaders if they can face reality and use the right tools.
 Otherwise, their today’s glory will not last.
 Thus, it is unwise define the difference between good leaders and great ones with their today’s force and direction.
 We can excel leadership development through the following steps.

-1. Look at the big picture, Identify the Precise Development Needs of a Leader, and Take Early Action
+1. Focus on the big picture, Identify the Development Needs of a Leader, and Take Early Action

 Efficient leadership development starts with the 6Q whole system evaluation, getting to the root cause(s) and exploring the best solutions.
 A leader’s internal structure usually remains the same unless significant challenges happened, which is why we can catch the development needs of a leader long before the 360 degree and enable leaders take early action.
 The same principles also help to choose the right people in changes. minimize damage control, and save time and money to achieve their goals.